Online Map Collections

-A selection of historical maps focusing on central Manchester is now available to view in the University Library's Digital Image collections (LUNA).
+A selection of historical maps focusing on central Manchester are now available to view in the University Library's Digital Image collections (LUNA).

 The maps date from the late 18th century to the middle of the 20th century, and comprise private surveys, detailed Ordnance Survey maps and a selection of plans showing the Manchester Ship Canal and Docks.